CarlosAlbertoUFS/transformers/installation.md

 1. In *Anaconda prompt* write `conda active ml`.

-2. Then write `python -m ipykernel install --user --name ml --display-name "ML"`
+2. Then write `python3 -m pip install ipykernel && python3 -m ipykernel install --user --name ml --display-name "ML"`
 3. The kernel has been installed, switch back to *base* with `conda activate base` then open Jupyter with `jupyter lab`/`jupyter notebook`.